linebender/glazier/README.md

 # glazier

 Glazier is a portable infrastructure layer intended for high quality GUI toolkits in Rust.
-It is based on druid-shell but with some changes, primarily around making it agnostic to the choice of drawing.
+It is agnostic to the choice of drawing, so the client must provide that, but the goal is to abstract over most of the other integration points with the underlying operating system.

 Primary platforms are Windows, macOS, and Linux.
 Web is a secondary platform.
 Other ports may happen if they are contributed.